Hidehiko Yoshida

 Hidehiko Yoshida (吉田 秀彦, Yoshida Hidehiko) is a Japanese gold-medalist judoka and retired mixed martial artist.
-He is a longtime veteran of Japan's PRIDE Fighting Championships, competing in the Middleweight (93kg) and Heavyweight divisions.
+He is a longtime veteran of Japan's PRIDE Fighting Championships, competing in the middleweight (93kg) and heavyweight divisions.
 He won gold at the 1992 Summer Olympic Games at –78 kg.
-Yoshida also had two famous fights with MMA pioneer Royce Gracie that resulted in a no-contest and a time-limit draw.
+Yoshida also had two famous fights with MMA pioneer Royce Gracie that resulted in a win by technical knockout and a time-limit draw.

 Judo career

 Yoshida first came onto the judo scene at the 1991 World Judo Championships in Barcelona, taking third place at 78 kg.
 He then took gold in the 1991 All Japan Judo Championships and 1992 A-Tournament in Sofia before entering the 1992 Summer Olympic Games.

 He swept the competition in Barcelona, winning all six matches by Ippon en route to his first Olympic gold medal.
 He went on to medal in the 1993, 1995 and 1999 World Championships, but didn't win gold at the Olympics again.
 He finished in fifth place at the 1996 Summer Games and ninth at the 2000 Summer Games.
 He retired from Judo after the 2000 Summer Games.